A Framework for Behavioral Biometric Authentication using Deep Metric Learning on Mobile Devices: Framework Design

 \subsection{Decision Fusion and Feedback}

 After the model is trained, the inference module takes input from sensors and outputs a classification decision.
 The decision based on a single shot of inference is not reliable because interference, outliers, and behavioral instability persist at run-time.
 The goal is to reach a high confidence within minimum observation time.
-We build an algorithm on top of the inference module to fuse multiple inferences across spatial and temporal axes.
-For data $x_i$ at time $i$, we first perform spatial selections from the training samples. $x_i$ is paired with $k$ samples randomly selected from the training set on mobile, since one training sample is not sufficiently representative.
-The mean distance $d_i$ from $k$ random samples $d_i = \sum_{j=1}^k d(x_j, x_i)/k$ is computed.
+We build an algorithm on top of the inference module to fuse multiple inferences across the spatial and temporal dimensions.
+We leverage the training samples as the ground truth and assess whether the input data is similar or dissimilar to the training samples, i.e., pair the input (testing data) with training samples.
+Since paring with one training sample is not sufficiently representative, for input $x_i$ at time $i$, $x_i$ is paired with $k$ samples randomly selected from the training set on mobile ($k>1$).
+The average distance from $x_i$ to the $k$ samples are computed as $d_i = \sum_{j=1}^k d(x_j, x_i)/k$, in which $d(x_j, x_i)$ is the distance between input $x_i$ and training sample $x_j$.

 Not only could the selection of training samples have imperfections, the incoming data may also have disturbances.
 After the spatial evaluation, we progress along the time dimension to fuse multiple decisions $\{y_1, y_2, \cdots, y_n\}$.
 After the $i$-th evaluation, it either decides to \emph{accept} ($H_0$), \emph{reject} ($H_1$) or \emph{continue} to observe $y_{n+1}$.
 The module defines two kinds of errors: false negative $\alpha$ and false positive $\beta$.
 The objective is to minimize the expected time of evaluation and satisfy the error constraints, which is formulated as Sequential Probability Ratio Test (SPRT)~\cite{wald}.
 SPRT progresses by assessing a likelihood ratio $\lambda_n$ for the $n$-th observation,